 Developing great employees is a multifaceted task, but much of it starts by addressing their needs as professionals.
-In any industry, development and fulfillment are the major aspects of professional satisfaction, and any organization that works hard to foster these two qualities will find itself enjoying the rewards--motivated, self-starting, hardworking employees.
+In any industry, development and fulfillment are significant aspects of professional satisfaction in any industry.
+Any organization that works hard to foster these qualities will find itself enjoying the rewards – motivated, self-starting, hardworking employees.

-Sustaining a great workforce also means providing key support in times of need.
-A robust family leave and sick day policy demonstrate that employee wellness is a priority in a very concrete, quantifiable way.
-Competitive salaries and employee healthcare options accomplish the same thing.
-In a marketplace where great workers can be choosy, a full regime of benefits is how the best employers can continually attract top talent and keep them satisfied.
+Sustaining a great workforce also means supporting your employees’ health and well-being.
+A robust family leave and sick day policy demonstrates that employee wellness is a priority in a quantifiable way.
+Competitive compensation and employee healthcare options accomplish the same thing.
+In a marketplace where great workers can be choosy, a full suite of benefits is how the best employers can continually attract top talent and keep them satisfied.

 Health coverage is only one aspect of worker wellness.
-You want your employees working at their best, and that often means allowing for time off when it’s needed.
-Not every personal need is met within the workplace, so a robust leave policy allows workers to take time when needed to regroup, heal, and return to work prepared to take on every challenge before them.
+You want your employees working at their best, and that means allowing for time off when it’s needed.
+Not every personal need is met within the workplace, so a robust leave policy allows workers to take time to regroup, heal and return to work prepared to take on every challenge before them.

-In addition to fostering a culture of individual growth and support, many employers rely on extra perks to truly stand out.
-Such benefits have the added effect of making the workplace a more desirable destination, a place where your employees find more than just tasks to do every day.
-Recruiting gets a boost, as well, when you can entice prospects with a welcoming atmosphere for productivity.
+In addition to fostering a culture of individual growth and support, many employers rely on extra perks or fringe benefits to stand out.
+Such benefits will also make your workplace a more desirable destination, a place where your employees find more than just tasks to do every day.
+Recruiting gets a boost as well when you can entice prospects with a welcoming atmosphere for productivity.

-Meditation rooms are one especially holistic way for employers to offer a more wellness-based workday.
-Stress is said to cost up to $300 billion dollars a year to American businesses, a malady that can be fought right in the office with dedicated spaces for employees to relax, refocus and re-energize.
+Meditation rooms are a holistic way for employers to offer a more wellness-based workday.
+According to the American Psychological Association, stress is said to cost American businesses up to $300 billion a year.
+That malady can be fought right in the office with dedicated spaces for employees to relax, refocus and re-energize.
 Other health perks like standing desks, yoga classes, and access to athletic facilities can encourage an atmosphere where wellness is a priority.
-The benefits of such extras not only make for healthier employees but characterize your workplace as a place where worker happiness is valued.
+The benefits of such extras make for healthier employees and characterize your workplace as a place where worker happiness is valued.

-In short, a great workforce becomes so thanks to thoughtful, purposeful leaders who prioritize employee wellbeing.
+The best way to develop your employees will be unique to your business, but these ideas will help you get started.
+A great workforce becomes so due to thoughtful, purposeful leaders who prioritize employee wellbeing.
 It’s up to you to make your own workplace a great one, but it all begins with purpose.